The hardest part is over after you order the equipment, right? From there it’s all downhill?

 YES you do want your podcast to be your podium, but only for things that are RELATED to your podcast.
-If your podcast is about politics, then go full steam ahead chatting about who you’re voting for and why, but absolutely don’t bring religion, politics or any other particularly sticky situations into the podcast unless it is 100% relevant to your brand.
+If your podcast is about politics, then go full steam ahead chatting about whom you’re voting for and why, but absolutely don’t bring religion, politics, or any other particularly sticky situations into the podcast unless it is 100% relevant to your brand.

 That being said, when it comes to important topics like Human Rights, supporting the people who need us the most is far more important than anything else, so stand up and stand strong!
 I can guarantee that in the end, your audience and conscience will thank you.